Gingeropolous/moneriote/README.md

 # moneriote
 ## Portmanteu of Monero + Symbiote
-### A symbiotic relationship exists between those that run open nodes those that use them.
+### A symbiotic relationship exists between those that run open nodes and those that use them.

 Scripts to maintain a database of monero nodes with their RPC ports open